-Resident meetings, albeit spur of the moment, have commenced again this year in between lockdowns.
+Resident meetings, albeit spur of the moment, have commenced again in 2022.
 All residents and families are welcome to request a copy of the minutes from the DT staff (Jayne, Havka & Eleanora) at any time.
 If resident's are unwell or do not wish to attend the meeting but they would like something to be discussed they can tell Jayne, Havka or Eleonora beforehand and they can discuss on their behalf.

-Some of the main points that have been discussed over the past couple of months are:
+We have also provided a brief outline on some of the main topics that have been discussed over the past few months.

+May: